jMetal/jMetal/docs/experimentation.rst

 An experimental study is used to make a comparison of a number of algorithms when solving a set of problems.
 It involves the execution and subsequent analysis of the results of *R* independent runs of *A* algorithms, each of will solve *P* problems.
 This process is carried out in three steps:

-1) execution of all the configurations (i.e., all the combinations of *A*, *P*, and *R*),
+1) Execution of all the configurations (i.e., all the combinations of *A*, *P*, and *R*)
-2) apply quality indicators to the obtained fronts
+2) Apply quality indicators to the obtained fronts
-3) performance assessment by using statistical tests and generating stuff summarizing the results (e.g., Latex tables, charts).
+3) Performance assessment by using statistical tests and generating stuff summarizing the results (e.g., Latex tables, charts)

 These steps are supported by a set of classes included in the `jmetal-lab` sub-project, package `org.uma.jmetal.lab.experiment`.